I could jump-start this post with some terrible motivational quote, something like:

-Nothing is more infuriating for a team than lazy leadership and asking a team to do something that you wouldn’t.
+Nothing is more infuriating for a team than lazy leadership and asking a team to do something that you wouldn’t do yourself.
 If you are sat in your comfort zone and not pushing yourself, it’s insulting to expect your team to promote themselves.
-Push yourself, and get others around you to push you.
+Push yourself, and others around will be inspired to do the same.

 Also, allow your team to challenge and push you outside your comfort zone.
-If your team understand that you want to be challenged and pushed, they will find ways to help you grow.
-More importantly, building this reciprocal trust will create a habit of working out where you can support each other’s growth.
+Your team will find ways to help you grow if they understand that you want to be challenged and pushed.
+More importantly, building this reciprocal trust will create a habit of working where you support each other’s growth.

 Enable team members to say ‘Yes’.

-The core tool for pushing yourself forward is saying ‘Yes’ to things that make you uncomfortable.
-Taking on those opportunities in areas you’ve aren’t perfect.
+The core tool for pushing yourself forward is saying ‘Yes’ to things that make you uncomfortable and taking on opportunities in areas you’ve aren’t perfect.

-Doing this can be uncomfortable at best and terrifying at worst.
+Doing this can be a little scary at best and terrifying at worst.
 So make saying yes easy for your team.